 They too are mating uncontrolled, But always act as good as gold Just lazing round the grand bazaars, Despite their secret ticks and worms and scars.

 Cats love milk, everyone knows it, Even the cats know it’s true – All of common culture shows it, Cats just love the moo !
-Since Aesop told the ancient Greeks, The white has dyed the wool – As ever since, our folklore speaks of it By the saucers-full Except…they can’t digest it, No, not even when it’s creamed – They’re done with being breast-fed Since there kitten-selves were weaned.
+Since Aesop told the ancient Greeks, The white has dyed the wool – As ever since, our folklore speaks of it By the saucers-full.
+Except…they can’t digest it, No, not even when it’s creamed – They’re done with being breast-fed Since their kitten-selves were weaned.
 And yet, the tales are prominent Throughout the milky West – I guess we lactose-tolerants Think good-old breast is best !
 But blame for this situation Is not ours alone, at that – For this dangerous temptation Is such catnip to a cat.
-For moggies won’t learn the lesson, As they glut with ev’ry lap, Not knowing how they’re messing With a lit’ral booby trap.
+For mogs won’t learn the lesson, As they glut with ev’ry lap, Never knowing how they’re messing With a lit’ral booby trap.

 The countryside is sometimes all a chorus of its own, With the songbird sky-sopranos saying grace – And the yapping dogs’ falsetto, and the tomcats’ mezzo tone, And the hens and pigeons make an alto brace.
 The sheep are then the tenor, the pigs are baritone, While the cows are mooing low down in the bass, And underlying ev’rything, the bees provide the drone, While the clip-clop hooves of horses beat the pace.
 And finally, the donkey starts, a soloist alone – She’s the braying primadonna of the place !